Author Portrait

 Daniel F. Leston was born in 1981 in Vigo, a port city on the Atlantic edge of Galicia where the Celtic substrate of Iberia meets the ocean that connects it to Africa and America.
 Two questions marked him early: the idea of God, and what was really happening in Africa.
 He has spent the last two decades trying to answer both.

-"Those who abided by the promise never aimed to own it.
-That is precisely why they could carry it, and live it."
+"Those who kept the promise never intended to possess it.
+That is why they could carry it, and live it."

 Trained as an industrial engineer at ICAI in Madrid, he began his career as a consultant in Paris and Barcelona before IBM sent him to Ghana in 2008 as part of a program to expose future leaders to emerging markets.
-What he found there changed him permanently: a continent not defined by its wounds but by its unrealised depth — educated, connected, rooted in a cultural and historical bedrock that the world had been taught to ignore.
+What he found there changed him permanently: a continent defined not by its wounds but by its unrealised depth — educated, connected, rooted in a cultural and historical substrate that the world had learned to ignore.
 He has not looked away since.

-The years that followed took him through private equity and music production in Accra, African history and theology studies back in Spain, senior advisory to the Spanish government on innovation policy — where he witnessed firsthand the institutional capture of democratic societies — and finally a return to Nairobi in 2025 with his family.
+The years that followed took him through private equity and music production in Accra, African history and theology studies back in Spain, advisory to the Spanish government on innovation policy — where he was a direct witness to the institutional capture of democratic societies — and finally the return to Nairobi in 2025 with his family.

-He co-founded the African Youth Guild in 2011 with Ghanaian artist Lyrikal King Dum, studied Business at Oxford, and has written and continues to write and produce music.
+He co-founded the African Youth Guild in 2011 with Ghanaian artist Lyrikal King Dum, studied Business at Oxford, and writes and produces music continuously.
 He is also the author of one of the most-watched YouTube videos on African history.
-The Promised, Returned is not the book of an academic.
-It is the book of a man who was seeded with two questions at young age and refused to leave them unanswered.
+La Promesa Devuelta is not the book of an academic.
+It is the book of a man who since childhood carried two questions and refused to leave them unanswered.

 Articles